michalliss/msid4/README.md

 - tensorflow
 - numpy
 - cupy
+- matplotlib

-To run my code, you can simply download and run the included jupyter notebooks included in this repo.
+To run KNN or CNN models yourself, you can simply download and run the included jupyter notebooks included in this repo.

-For CNN, if you prefer to use pre-trained model, you can download the pre-calculated weights and load it to model [here]()
+For CNN, if you prefer to use pre-trained model, you can download the [pre-calculated weights](CNN/model.h5), put it in the working directory and load it using load_ready() function.